| WESTERN INDOLOGY V/S INDIC TRADITION

 Vedic literature.
 The literature record and urban ruinsthough

-sources of information that will give different points
+very different Top of the page | sources of information that will give different points

 of viewcannot be kept apart.
 The continuity of Indic